 Sarah Ann is currently based in Vancouver BC.
 202

 Founder of the Arctic Circle Theatre Group Interanationally known for the Robert Service Show

-Anna was discovered on Hughie Greene's ITV "Opportunity Knocks" and has gone on to win the prestigious Variety Club of Great Britain Award as best performer on television.
+ITV "Opportunity Knocks" she has gone on to win the prestigious Variety Club of Great Britain Award as best performer on television.
 Anna also won the C.A.M.A.
 Award in Ireland for the best concert and cabaret performer, in the country.
 A major television star, she had four series on CBC, St. John’s Newfoundland, and seven of her own television series in Ireland.
 She appeared on PBS TV, USA and in her own variety specials each March since 1990.
 She is taping shows for upcoming seasons!
 Radio has also been a popular medium for Anna when she presented her own weekly programme in the Maritimes.

 Her seventeen albums of song and two comedy are blockbuster successes. and two released videos are distributed internationally.
 She iss the only woman, in the history of Irish television, to present the mammoth "live to air" New Year's Eve Special, and the only woman to present the St. Patrick's Day Special.

 Each year Anna personally escorts her "Musical Tour of Ireland" and those who have enjoyed her Irish tours have said it was the "vacation of a lifetime".